tensorflow/tensorflow/tensorflow/lite/experimental/micro/examples/magic_wand/README.md

   *
  * * * * * * * *
 ```
+> Yes, the link for `person_detection` is fixed.
+Also the`magic-wand` documentation needs this same fix as #33582 suggests.
+You can include the changes from #33582 here in #33579.

 To stop viewing the debug output with `screen`, hit `Ctrl+A`, immediately
 followed by the `K` key, then hit the `Y` key.